Unplugging

 Experiments

-I’ve been experimenting for a few weeks with how I might apply this effectively.
+I have been experimenting for a few weeks with how I might apply this effectively.
 Taking a lead from Josh I first considered those apps that I don’t need on my phone and also considered how it would impact my day to day activities.
 So there was an initial purge of apps that fell into the boredom-fillers category.
-That is stuff I’ll just pick up if I’m sat there with nothing to do.
+That is stuff I will just pick up if I am sat there with nothing to do.
 Downtime can be used for anything, but more often than not it gets filled with some random app to ease the boredom.
 By removing these boredome-filler apps, I can spend the time reading, learning, by picking up a guitar or just alone with my thoughts.
 I also felt that some decisions were really drastic (no emails?) but after a bit of reflection there is no critical need to be on the pulse with emails - do I need to reply to stuff *right* *now*?
 Chances are recipient won’t need my response immediately anyways.
 I tested out just muting apps, but that didn’t really fix things in the way I wanted since it doesn’t address the temptation of picking up my phone.

 Notifications